|Canada, Halifax, Nova Scotia, CA|

 (projects i'm involved in)

-Posted by Caelan MacIntyre over 2 years ago
+Posted by Caelan MacIntyre almost 3 years ago

 “One manifestation of this ideal of refusing geopolitical borders in favour of older or no borders can be seen in Hogan’s repeated references to the idea of Pangaea, the theorized 'original' landmass that eventually broke apart into the continents...
 Through their reconnection with Native understandings of space and their successful creation of an effective coalition, Hogan’s characters claim citizenship as Native subjects who have a different but valid knowledge of the world and can forge the political power to help shape that world.” ~ Dreaming of Pangaea: Decolonizing Strategies in Linda Hogan's Solar Storms